-Shahpar-II is a Unmanned Aerial Vehicle (UAV), designed and manufactured by Pakistan’s state owned aerospace firm “GIDS”.
-According to GIDS, Shahpar-II is a Medium Altitude Long Endurance that has an flying endurance of 14 hours and operate at an altitude of 20, 000 ft.
-This UAV is the updated version of Shahpar-I UAV, which is also designed by Global Industrial Defence Solutions (GIDS).
-Now, there is also an armed version of Sahpar-II, Which can carry a payload of 60 kg under each wing and can flying for 7 hours.
-In this article, we will talk about unarmed variant of Sahpar-II UAV.
+Shahpar-II is an Unmanned Aerial Vehicle (UAV), designed and manufactured by Pakistan’s state-owned aerospace firm “GIDS”.
+According to GIDS, Shahpar-II is a Medium Altitude Long Endurance that has a flying endurance of 14 hours and operates at an altitude of 20, 000 ft.
+This UAV is the updated version of the Shahpar-I UAV, which is also designed by Global Industrial Defence Solutions (GIDS).
+Now, there is also an armed version of Sahpar-II, Which can carry a payload of 60 kg under each wing and can fly for 7 hours.
+In this article, we will talk about an unarmed variant of the Shahpar-II UAV.

-It has a modular airframe structural design comprising of advanced composite and metallic hybrid structure with improved aerodynamic design.
-Some of the notable features of the Shahpar system include its autonomous take-off and landing system, a robust autopilot scheme, user friendly and a comprehensive mission planning and management software suite, reliable data links and the capability of integrating various types of EO payloads.
+It has a modular airframe structural design comprising of advanced composite and metallic hybrid structure with an improved aerodynamic design.
+Some of the notable features of the Shahpar system include its autonomous take-off and landing system, a robust autopilot scheme, user-friendly and comprehensive mission planning, and management software suite, reliable data links, and the capability of integrating various types of EO payloads.

-Shahpar-II UAV is primilarly used for target acquisition, surveillance, relief and rescue work during disaster, reconnaissance and spying.
+Shahpar-II UAV is primarily for target acquisition, surveillance, relief, and rescue work during disaster, reconnaissance, and spying.

 - Endurance: 14 hours

 - Data Link Range: 300 kilometers (LoS), 1050 Kilometers (BLoS)